Human trafficking in Ethiopia: Protection (2009)

-Prevention
+Prevention (2009)

 Ethiopia's efforts to prevent international trafficking increased, while measures to heighten awareness of internal trafficking remained negligible.
 In November 2009, the Ministry of Labor and Social Affairs (MOLSA) convened the Inter-Ministerial Task Force on Trafficking for the first time in more than two years.
 As a result, MOLSA and the Ministry of Foreign Affairs hosted a “National Conference on Human Trafficking and Illegal Migration” in March 2010, which undertook the drafting of a national action plan.
 The government continued to ban its citizens from traveling to Lebanon, Syria, and Qatar for labor purposes.

 In July 2009, the government signed a bilateral labor agreement with the Government of Kuwait, which included provisions for increased anti-trafficking law enforcement cooperation; the agreement will become binding once it is passed by the House of People's Representatives, signed by the President, and published in the Gazette.
 Between July and December 2009, MOLSA's two full-time counselors provided 5,355 migrating workers with three-hour pre-departure orientation sessions on the risks of labor migration and the conditions in receiving countries; data was not available for the first half of the year.
 MOLSA also partnered with IOM to establish a database to track employment agencies authorized to send workers abroad, as well as worker complaints.

 Private Employment Agency Proclamation 104/1998, which governs the work of labor recruitment agencies and protects migrant workers from fraudulent recruitment or excessive debt situations, which could contribute to forced labor, prescribes punishments of five to 10 years’ imprisonment.
 In August 2009, the government passed an amendment to this proclamation, Employment Exchange Services Proclamation No. 632/2009, outlawing extraneous commission fees, requiring agencies or their local affiliates to maintain a shelter for abused workers in each destination country, increasing agencies’ cash and bond deposits as collateral in the event the worker's contract is broken, and mandating the establishment of labor attaché positions in diplomatic missions abroad.

-To date, Parliament has not appropriated funds for MOLSA to establish these positions.
-During the year, the Southern Nations, Nationalities, and People's Region (SNNPR) regional government provided free radio time to a local NGO to air anti-trafficking outreach programming.
+By 2009 Parliament had not appropriated funds for MOLSA to establish these positions.
+During that year, the Southern Nations, Nationalities, and People's Region (SNNPR) regional government provided free radio time to a local NGO to air anti-trafficking outreach programming.
 Ethiopia's primary school textbooks include instruction on child labor and trafficking.
 The government did not undertake efforts to reduce demand for commercial sex acts or forced labor during the reporting period.
 Before deploying soldiers on international peacekeeping missions, the government trained them on human rights issues, including human trafficking.
-Ethiopia is not a party to the 2000 UN TIP Protocol.